 The restructuring plan

 With the provost position being eliminated, how exactly will the administrative hierarchy look?
 The provost was already replaced by a dean of academic affairs.
-Former Associate Provost, Dr. Michelle Filling-Brown, was appointed by Drinan to serve in this role.
+Former Associate Provost Dr. Michelle Filling-Brown was appointed by Drinan to serve in this role.

-This restructuring is supposed to bring down the number of department chairs, which previously sat at 18, and with other adjustments and additional upcoming cuts, are intended to save the university enough money to be out of a deficit within three years.
+This restructuring is supposed to bring down the number of department chairs, which previously sat at 18, and with other adjustments and additional upcoming cuts, is intended to save the university enough money to be out of a deficit within three years.

 While this information seems straightforward, the lack of communication with students regarding details of these changes caused concern.
 Students saw that Cabrini was in debt, and they weren’t effectively briefed on how the moves would set the university up for success.